mapbender/mapbender-documentation/en/customization/templates.rst

  * manager.css : Change the design of the administration pages (e.g. application overview)
  * password.css : Change the design of the password pages (e.g. Reset Password - page)

-Since Mapbender version 3.0.3.0 you only have to define the parts that have to look different than the default page style.
+You only have to define the parts that have to look different than the default page style.

 Firebug can help you to find out the styles you want to change.